 RDFox’s ability to carry out incremental reasoning also means that if the discount changes, or the full price changes, then so does the sale price.
 Updates are processed incrementally within RDFox, so there is no need for batch updates or the creation of whole streaming infrastructure.

 In RDFox, rules are written in Datalog.
-The rule for calculating the discounted price is simple example of a datalog rule used in this article:
+This rule for calculating the discounted price is simple example of a datalog rule: